lpaszkiewicz/angular-migration-tool/NPM_PUBLISHING_GUIDE.md

 ## Alternative Package Names (if needed)

-If `angular-advanced-migration` is taken, consider these alternatives:
+If `ng-migration` is taken, consider these alternatives:

 - `angular-migration-pro`
 - `ng-migration-tool`